 Colette Olof is the founding editor of O, Wonder!
 She worked for many years in the fields of photography and contemporary art, engaged by, among others, FOAM (Amsterdam) and the Fondation van Gogh (Arles).
 She is now an independent curator of green culture, and employs O, Wonder! as a meeting ground for people with an interest in sustainable ideas, both online and in the physical world.

-MET BIJDRAGEN VAN O.A.
+WITH CONTRIBUTIONS BY A.O.
 Derk Alberts, Tom van Beek, Merel Bem, Teresa Borasino, Laurie Cluitmans, Klaas van Egmond, Jasper Griepink, Kim Knoppers, Mette Te Velde, Rieke Vos, Pieke Werner en Yeb Wiersma.